 We encourage public interest and participation in our community's decisions affecting drinking water.
-Regular City Council meetings are scheduled at 7 pm on the second and fourth Mondays of each month at 15 East Franklin Street.
-The Service Director will be happy to answer any questions about Bellbrook's water quality.
-Please call (937) 848-8415.
+Regular City Council meetings are scheduled at 7 pm on the second and fourth Mondays of each month at 15 East Franklin Street (second floor).
+The Service Director is happy to answer any questions about Bellbrook's water quality.
+Please call the Bellbrook Service Department at (937) 848-8415.
 For further information, go to the EPA Ground Water & Drinking Water website at www.epa.gov/safewater.